Human-Social Information Sciences

 • Assoc.
 Prof. Yuichi Wada

-Keywordshuman cognition, text and image recognition, psychology of computer use
+Keywordshuman cognition, psychology of computer use

 Investigation of the characteristics and functions of human cognitive processin